-1.3.2 Running the setup.py File Failed
+1.3.1 Running the setup.py File Failed

 Did you run it for multiple versions of python simultaneously?
-If not, please open an issue here.
+Alternatively, did you run a parallelized installation using the gcc C compiler?
+If neither is the case, please open an issue here.

-1.3.3 Running the Tests Resulted in a Segmentation Fault
+1.3.2 Running the Tests Resulted in a Segmentation Fault